Home learning environment

-The home learning environment is the combination of everything within your home, and the time your child spends out and about, that affect their development and learning.
-These include the availability of toys and books, outings, and having space and time to learn.
-Most important feature though, are the people who provide the love, security, encouragement, conversation and positive role models to help your child to thrive.
+The home learning environment is the combination of everything you and your family do and the spaces your child has access to that affect your child's development and learning.
+This includes the opportunities your child has to play and interact with books, objects and everyday experiences to help them make sense of their world.
+The most important feature though, are their interactions with people who provide the love, security, encouragement, conversation and positive role models to help your child to thrive.
 A good home learning environment encourages children and young people to have positive attitudes to learning, to be curious, and to have confidence in themselves.

 What can I do?

 The time that your family spends talking together is very important for your child’s development and wellbeing.
 Family mealtimes have been shown to be a particularly important time for this, no matter what age your child is.
 If you can, try to make time and space for family mealtimes.
 Switch the television and other electronic devices off, and eat together at a table.

 Daily physical activity helps your child’s development by providing opportunities to move, play, learn and develop skills.
 It also helps with their mental wellbeing.
 Encouraging your child to take part in energetic play is important.
 Remember that it is good for you too.
 Are there things that you could do as a family to get you all more active?